kritii10/RentScope/README.md

 - Locality rankings use only localities with enough listings.
 - `area_rate` is checked, but `rent_per_sqft` is calculated again from rent and area.
 - PostgreSQL is used for SQL-based dashboard metrics.
-- No fake data is used.
-- No scraping is used.
-- No AI or machine learning is used.